Paris Fashion for Moms: How to Dress Like a Parisienne While Chasing Toddlers

 Practical Tips for Mom Life in Paris

-Looking chic is wonderful, but you are still wrangling children through one of the busiest cities in Europe.
+Looking chic is wonderful, but you're still wrangling a kid through one of the busiest cities in Europe.
 Here is how to stay practical:

 Shoes matter most.
 You will walk 8 to 12 kilometers a day easily.
 Break in your shoes before the trip.
 Block heels are fine for dinner, but daytime calls for flats or cushioned sneakers.

 Dark colors hide stains.
-Traveling with kids means chocolate croissant fingerprints are inevitable.
+Traveling with a kid means chocolate croissant fingerprints are inevitable.
 Navy, black, and dark olive are your friends.
+Lila has decorated my favorite white blouse three times.
+I no longer pack it.

 Where to Shop Like a Local Mom

-If you want to pick up a few pieces while you are there, skip the tourist department stores and head to where Parisian mothers actually shop:
+If you want to pick up a few pieces while you're there, skip the tourist department stores and head to where Parisian mothers actually shop:

 - Comptoir des Cotonniers - Elegant basics at reasonable prices.
 Multiple locations across Paris.